-You can time fermentation to coincide with a holiday party, or you will need clean bottles, caps, and a capper to store your hard cider.
-Shearer said that it’s best to drink your hard cider within the first year, but it can be stored for two to three years.
-“I had an old farmer give me a bottle he had in his basement he said was one-hundred years old.
-It wasn’t great, but it still tasted OK,” said Shearer with a laugh.
+You can time fermentation to coincide with a holiday party, but if you plan to store your hard cider, you will need clean bottles, caps, and a capper.
+Shearer recommends drinking the cider within the first year, but it can be stored for two to three years.
+“I had an old farmer give me a bottle he had in his basement he said was one hundred years old.
+It wasn’t great, but it still tasted OK,” Shearer laughs.

-Naturally, you will need apple cider and possibly sugar, maple syrup, or beet sugar to increase the alcohol content.
-Any unpasteurized apple cider will do, but Shearer said that using a blend of ciders makes for better flavor.
-“Traditionally, Baldwins, Northern Spys, or Granny Smiths are used, but they are a little harder to find these days as fewer people grow them,” he said.
+Naturally, you will need unfermented apple cider and possibly sugar, maple syrup, or beet sugar to increase the alcohol content.
+Any unpasteurized apple cider will do, but Shearer recommends a blend of ciders for better flavor.
+“Traditionally, Baldwins, Northern Spys, or Granny Smiths are used, but they are a little harder to find these days, as fewer people grow them.”

 Once you have selected your cider to ferment, pour it into a sterilized carboy or a specialized bucket that has an opening on the lid for an air lock.
 Place the air lock (also called a vapor lock) onto the well-sealed carboy or bucket and let your cider go to work!

-Shearer said yeast is not required to brew hard cider, as the fruit contains its own yeasts.
+Shearer claims yeast is not required to brew hard cider, because the fruit contains its own yeasts.
 You can, however, choose to use champagne yeast to speed up the process.

-Fermentation starts right away and can take three to four weeks from start to finish.
-Generally, if you keep your cider in an area that is 65 to 70 degrees, the fermentation will take about two weeks – you’ll hear it bubbling.
+Fermentation starts right away and can take 3-4 weeks from start to finish.
+Generally, if you keep your cider in an area that is 65 to 70 degrees, the fermentation will last about 2 weeks – you’ll hear the bubbling.
 If your cider gets too cold, it will stop fermenting.
-You will want to let the cider sit at least another week, then siphon it off into another sterilized bucket to help “clarify” your cider as there will be a sludge of organic material on the bottom of the carboy or bucket.
-Some like to let their hard cider sit another week (in a well-sealed sterilized bucket) and rack it one more time before drinking or bottling.
+Let the cider sit at least another week, then siphon it off into another sterilized bucket to help clarify your cider, since there will be a sludge of organic material on the bottom of the carboy or bucket (which may be added to your compost).
+Some like to let their hard cider sit another week in a well-sealed sterilized bucket and rack it once more before drinking or bottling.

-Shearer said that hard cider has an average alcohol content of three to four percent unless sugar is added.
+Shearer explains that hard cider has an average alcohol content of three to four percent unless sugar is added.
 “You can add up to a pound of sugar to the cider, and that will bring the alcohol content up to seven to nine percent.
-Once hard cider has an alcohol content of nine percent, it won’t ferment anymore (as all the organisms needed to ferment die off at that point),” he said.
+Once hard cider has an alcohol content of nine percent, it won’t ferment anymore (as all the organisms needed to ferment die off at that point).”

-Shearer said that in terms of recipes, the real ”secret” is in experimenting and finding out what you really like – sweet, dry, tart etc. Shearer said that for one person he even ground sugar beets with the apples to eventually make a kind of “pink champagne.”
+Shearer discloses that in terms of recipes, the real ”secret” is in experimenting and finding out what you really like – sweet, dry, tart etc. For one person, Shearer even ground sugar beets with the apples to eventually make a kind of “pink champagne.”